ehmatthes/phs_laptops/README.md

-# phs_laptops
+# PHS Laptops

-Resources and issues related to the PHS laptops.
+This is a collection of resources related to supporting our fleet of laptops, and a place to keep track of issues related to the laptops.